marceb1296/Survival-Game-python/README.md

-Little survival game in python
+# Little survival game in python

-Goals:
+1. Goals:

+..1.
 Add more weapons (sword, arch...)
+..1.
 Enemies (animals, bosses, monsters...)
+..1.
 Add whatever you can imagine

 How it works:

 Create your own file

-'''
-hola
-'''
 from Survival_Game.init import Start

 name = "My name"